arlogy/jsu/doc/jsu_common.md

     }
     Person.prototype.fullName = function() { return this.firstName + ' ' + this.lastName; };
     let obj = new Person('fname', 'lname');
-    obj = {a:obj, b:obj}; // has several references to obj for explanatory purposes
+    obj = {a:obj, b:{}, c:obj}; // has several references to obj for explanatory purposes

     console.log('--- ignore custom cloning');
     (function() {
         console.log(cloneDeep(obj)); // no custom cloning
         console.log(cloneDeep(obj, undefined, (value, cache) => {
-            return undefined; // skip custom cloning
+            return undefined; // skip custom cloning; so this function is called for obj and its properties }));
-        }));
     })();